-

 An Aerial Adventure, or The Secret of a Scientist

-While this is written for the children's section, and written by Victor D. A. Courtney from the ages of 13 to 15, before he became a well-known journalist and newspaper owner, various letters to the editor of the children's section during that time point to Courtney being quite advanced in language and writing skills for his age.
 The story features an abduction into a new spaceship invention that will travel to a newly discovered planet.
 During the 5 year journey mature themes are discussed before they land on an alien planet with extraterrestrials.
 Biology and economy are discussed in detail yet it soon descends into a simple fight against the kingdom albeit with science-based weapons.
 Eventually losing one of their crew, the crazed inventor destroys the city in revenge and escapes with the narrator and others.
-While there are ups and downs, the fact that even chapters were divided up into installments and sometimes not continued for weeks at a time possibly meant a frustrating situation for readers.

 -